naoyam/HPCAsia18RecentTopicsInHPC/index.md

 direct memory access (RDMA) on the InfiniBand interconnect.
 We first present GET+ and PUT+ operations that accelerate the RAMP transaction by exploiting RDMA write operations.
 We then present the GET* operation, which further accelerates GET+ operations exploiting RDMA read operations.
 To evaluate the proposed methods, we implemented a prototype distributed in-memory key-value store in C/C++.
 The results of the experiments show that compared with RAMP transactions on IP over InfiniBand, GET* and PUT+ achieve a 2.67x performance improvement on the Yahoo!
 Cloud Serving Benchmark.

 ### Session 3

+**Osamu Tatebe	(University of Tsukuba)**, *Gfarm/BB: Gfarm file system for burst buffers*

+Abstract: Burst buffer gradually prevails in high-end super computers to fill a gap among CPU performance and I/O performance.
+This talk introduces the design and implementation of Gfarm/BB that is a temporal distributed file system for node-local burst buffers.

+**Takatsugu Ono (Kyushu University)**, *Developing an Interconnection Network Simulator for Energy Efficient Large Scale Networks*

+Abstract: Reducing the power consumption of the interconnection network in the HPC system is an important issue.
+As a method of reducing the power consumption of the interconnection network, there is a method of transitioning to the low power mode during the period when the packet is not processed.
+In this talk, we present Trace RP, which is an interconnection simulator supporting low power mode.

+**Takeshi Iwashita (Hokkaido University)**, *Algebraic Subspace Correction Method for a Series of Linear Systems*

+Abstract: In this talk, an algebraic subspace correction method is introduced.
+The method focuses on solving a series of linear systems with an identical or similar coefficient matrix.
+The linear systems are sequentially processed due to the right hand side vector depending on the solution vector of the prior linear system.
+For the problem, we investigate the subspace correction method and its implicit version which accelerate the convergence of an iterative solver.
+The key to the correction method is how effective mapping operators are constructed.
+When the range of the mapping operator includes slow convergent error vectors, the correction method works well.
+We have developed a new mapping operator construction method for the problem above in which the information obtained in the prior solution steps is used.
+The subspace including slow convergent vectors is automatically identified.
+Numerical tests on electromagnetic field analyses confirm that the correction method with the generated mapping operator can accelerate the convergence of the iterative solver.

 ## Registration